-Debentures are the popular method the companies use to procure the long term finance for their financial needs.
-The funds raised through debentures represent the debts, and the holder’s of the debenture are the creditors of the company.
+Debentures are a popular method companies use to procure long-term finance for their financial needs.
+The funds raised through debentures represent the debts, and the holders of the debenture are the creditors of the company.
 Due to this, the characteristics of debentures are very important.
 There are various types of debentures that the company can issue.
-The different types of debentures can be differentiated by their characteristics.
+The different characteristics of debenture are the base for their different types.

 The debenture is a written instrument that the company sign under its common seal, acknowledging the debt due by it to the debenture holder.
-The company promises to pay the periodic payment of interest to the holder for the use of his funds.
-The company pays the fixed rate interest to the holder.
+The company promises to pay the periodic payment of interest to the holder to use his funds.
+The company pays the fixed-rate interest to the holder.
 Debentures have some advantages as well as disadvantages of their own.

 The basic characteristics of debentures are as follows: